 Pika Landscapes owns two front-end wheel loaders, a mini-excavator and a few small dump trucks capable of carrying 6 cubic yards of material.

 The wheel loaders (left) are highly versatile machines that tread lightly on job sites.
 And yes, those are my kids playing around with the mini-ex (right).
 They had plenty of clearance.

 Our maintenance and construction work yards are located in central Whistler on Mons Road.
 It’s convenient locale helps our crews spend more time at job sites and less time hauling materials.

-We keep material bins on hand of river rock, 3/8″ crush gravel, organic compost and turf mix soil.
+We keep material bins on hand of river rock, 3/8″ minus gravel, organic compost and turf mix soil.